qweasd1/CMU_SE_PHD/communication/Issue69_1.md

 So here, our lambda expression ```t``` should only capture ```a``` and ignore ```b```.
 Is that correct?

-### Closure Implemented in C#
+### Closure Implemented in CSharp
-As I know, the C# compiler usually compiles lambda expression with free variables as the following shows:
+As I know, the C# compiler compiles lambda expression with free variables in the following way:
 ```
 // the same lambda expression
 int a = 1;
 Func<int,int> a_lambda = (x)=> x + a;

-// after compiled
+// the compiler generate an annoymous_class for that lambda expression
 class an_annoymous_class {
   private int a = 1;
   public int apply(int x){